forminator/react-wire/README.md

 During initialization, wire value always has more priority.

-- If the up-link wire has value, the initial value will be ignored and respect wire value
+- If the up-link wire has value, the initial value will be ignored and respect up-link wire value
-- If the up-link wire has `undefined` value, the initial value will be used and wire value will be updated
+- In CSR, If the up-link wire has `undefined` value, the initial value will be used and up-link wire value will be updated
+- In SSR, If the up-link wire has `undefined` value, the initial value will be used and a warning will be shown

 Examples: